-- a) Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
-However a player may use the ferrule or shaft of his/her cue to line up the cue ball when a "cue ball in hand" is in play.
-Using the tip is a foul, and ball in hand will be given to the otherplayer. - b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
+- a) Touching the cue ball: Hitting the cue ball and any other ball simultaneously, or previously is a foul.
+Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
+A player may use the ferrule or shaft of the cue to position the cue ball when a "cue ball in hand" is in play.
+Using the tip is a foul, and ball in hand will be given to the other player. - b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul. - c) Touching a still object ball: Any still object ball moved can only be moved back to its original position with the permission of the opponent.
-However the opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
+The opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
 Only after receiving consent from the opponent, the player who has committed the error may move the disturbed object ball(s) back to original position.
-If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a loss of turn with ball in hand to the opponent.
+If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a ball in hand foul to the opponent.